EDCD/EDMarketConnector/PLUGINS.md

     sys.stderr.write(data.get('commander') and data.get('commander').get('name') or '')
 ```

-The data is a dictionary and full of lots of wonderful stuff!
+The data is a dictionary containing the response from Frontier to a CAPI `/profile` request.

 ### Plugin-specific events